 This statement covers the activities of Alpek Polyester UK, the only UK producer of Polyethylene Terephthalate (PET).
-From January 2020, the company was sold by Lotte Chemical Group and is now in the Alpek Polyester Group of companies under the ownership of DAK Americas Exterior SL and Grupo Petrocel Temex SA DE CV.
-Alpek Polyester UK Ltd had an annual turnover of £177m in 2021.
+The company is part of the the Alpek Polyester Group of companies under the ownership of DAK Americas Exterior SL and Grupo Petrocel Temex SA DE CV.
+Alpek Polyester UK Ltd had an annual turnover of £226.8M in 2022.